 $25 provides one family a gas card to travel from a rural community to visit their Hematologist at the Omaha Hemophilia Treatment Center.

-- $125 helps support Family Camp.
-At Family Camp, families are able to participate in traditional camp activities, such as canoeing, hiking, archery, water slides, zip lines, etc., as well as an infusion clinic for youth with bleeding disorders, and receive update information about new trends in treatment and services for families impacted by bleeding disorders.
-All with the supervision and guidance of trained nurses and staff.
+$125 helps support Family Camp, where families participate in traditional camp activities, such as canoeing, hiking, archery, water slides, zip lines as well as an infusion clinic for youth with bleeding disorders, all with the supervision and guidance of trained nurses and staff.
+They also receive updated information about new trends in treatment and services for families impacted by bleeding disorders.